Best Learning Strategies for Nursing Students

 - You received a lot of easy questions on the exam.

 Question complexity and difficulty increases with the number of correct answers you give.
-That means incorrect answers will be followed by easy questions each time until you fail or get questions right.
+That means incorrect answers will be followed by easy questions each time until you fail or get the questions right.

 - You run out of time before responding to the minimum required questions.